 Patients with diabetes are at a higher risk for developing eye conditions because a high blood sugar level can damage blood vessels in the eye.
 Over 40 percent of patients diagnosed with diabetes develop some form of eye disease as a result.
 These conditions can cause blood or fluid to leak from the retina or new blood vessels to grow on the surface of the retina which can lead to significant damages to your vision and overall quality of life.

 Diabetic retinopathy is the most common diabetic eye disease and is a leading cause of blindness in adults.
-Diabetic retinopathy develops as a result of changes in blood sugar levels or simply the presence of long-term diabetes.
-Most patients don't develop this condition until they have had diabetes for at least 10 years.
+Diabetic retinopathy develops as a result of elevated blood sugar levels or simply the presence of long-term diabetes.
+Some patients don't develop this condition until they have had diabetes for years.
 If high blood sugar levels cause blood vessels in the retina to leak blood or fluid, the retina may become swollen and form deposits.

 Early stages of diabetic retinopathy do not usually require treatment, just that patients monitor their blood sugar level to prevent the disease from progressing.
 If the disease does progress, treatment may be necessary to preserve your vision.

 There are two kinds of AMD: wet (neovascular/exudative) and dry (non-neovascular).
 About 10-15% of people with AMD have the wet form.
 "Neovascular" means "new vessels."
-Accordingly, wet AMD occurs when new blood vessels grow into the retina as the eye attempts to compensate for the blocked arteries.
-These new vessels are very fragile, and often leak blood and fluid between the layers of the retina.
+Accordingly, wet AMD occurs when new blood vessels grow behind retina as the eye attempts to compensate for poor blood supply.
+These new vessels are very fragile, and often leak blood and fluid between the layers of the retina and under the retina.
 Not only does this leakage distort vision, but when the blood dries, scar tissue forms on the retina as well.
 This creates a dark spot in the patient's vision.
+There are now medications that can be used to treat wet AMD, like Avastin, Eylea, and Lucentis.

 Glaucoma is a disease that damages the eye's optic nerve.
 Glaucoma happens when fluid builds up in the front part of the eye.
 This extra fluid creates an increase in the pressure in the eye, damaging the optic nerve.
 When glaucoma develops, patients often report no symptoms, so annual eye exams are vital to rule out the presence of glaucoma in the eye.